MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 ## Step 1: Add a Graph connector in the Microsoft 365 admin center

-Complete the following steps to configure any of the Microsoft-built Graph connectors.
+Complete the following steps to configure any of the Microsoft-built Graph connectors:

 1. Sign into your admin account in the [Microsoft 365 admin center](https://admin.microsoft.com)
 2. In the navigation pane, select **Settings**, and then select **Search & intelligence**.
 Select the [Connectors tab](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/Connectors).